 The Directors recognise the importance of incorporating elements of good corporate governance in the management structures and internal control procedures of the Group so as to achieve effective accountability.
-The Company is committed to maintain high standards of corporate governance and protect the interests of its Shareholders in an open manner
+The Company is committed to maintain high standards of corporate governance and protect the interests of its Shareholders in an open manner.

-The Board comprises two executive Directors, four non-executive Directors and three independent non-executive Directors.
 The Board has adopted the code provisions (the "Code Provisions") of the Corporate Governance Code ("CG Code") set out in Appendix 14 to the Listing Rules.
-Throughout year ended 31 December 2020 and up to the date of this annual report, the Company has fully complied with the Code Provisions.
+Throughout year ended 31 December 2021 and up to the date of this annual report, the Company has fully complied with the Code Provisions.